dcdholder/multiplayer-game-learning/README.md

 # Basic OGame-Type "Game"

-This is to help me understand the basics of a real-time multiplayer game.
+This is to help me understand the basics of building a real-time multiplayer game.

 ## Installation/Deployment